Close button

 1. Before-after or year-to-year comparison

-This allows organizers to compare sustainability with last year's event or even during the event if some steps have already been taken to reduce CO2 emissions.
+This allows organisers to compare sustainability with last year's event or even during the event if some steps have already been taken to reduce CO2 emissions.

 2. Energy savings